mmwillet/TTS.cpp/examples/cli/README.md

     (OPTIONAL) A distinct conditional prompt to use for generating.
 If none is provided the preencoded prompt is used. '--text-encoder-path' must be set to use conditional generation.
 --text-encoder-path (-tep):
     (OPTIONAL) The local path of the text encoder gguf model for conditional generaiton.
+--voice (-v):
+    (OPTIONAL) The voice to use to generate the audio.
+This is only used for models with voice packs.
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will save generated speech to the `/tmp/test.wav` file.